ELLIOTTCABLE/blog/posts/markright.markdown

 Wait, what?
 This makes no sense.
 At least, not to a general user.
-It took me a while, but I finally puzzled out Gruber's thought process here: he's mentally linked the HTML-specific rules regarding emphasis to Markdowns.
+It took me a while, but I finally puzzled out Gruber's thought process here: he's mentally linked the HTML-specific rules regarding emphasis to Markdown's.
 To understand this, one must first know a little bit of HTMLs history.

 Originally, HTML had three elements in this vein: `<b>`, for bold text; `<i>`